 11. ROOM CONDITION REPORT: Within three days after obtaining a key, each Student must complete a Room Condition Report (RCR), which shall then be deemed incorporated into this Agreement.
 Failure to complete and submit the RCR within the time specified shall be construed as acceptance by the Student of the inventory list at time of the Student's receipt of keys as an accurate inventory of the apartment/townhouse/room contents, as well as an acceptance by the Student of the condition of the apartment/townhouse/room, meaning that Student found no reportable damages other than normal wear and tear and that the Student accepts responsibility for any damage that may be discovered thereafter.
 If a Student changes rooms, they are responsible to complete a RCR for their current space at check out, and must complete a separate RCR for their newly assigned space at check in.
 All Students are responsible to complete a RCR when checking out of University housing.
 Failure to complete a RCR at check in or check out of any/all spaces occupied will result in the student waiving their right to contest any damages assessed to the Student's account.

 14. MEETINGS: As a condition of campus residency, all Students are required to attend predetermined apartment/townhouse/floor meetings.
-These meetings are facilitated by Residential Life staff and are designed to help set/review community standards, which enhance the residential experience of all Students.
+These meetings are facilitated by Residence Life staff and are designed to help set/review community standards, which enhance the residence experience of all Students.

 15. ASSIGNMENT/DELEGATION PROHIBITED: This Agreement is not transferable; any attempted assignment or delegation shall be VOID.